evant/binding-collection-adapter/README.md

 ```
 or by defining `app:pageTitles="@{pageTitles}"` in the `ViewPager` in your layout file.

-## Directly manipulationg views
+## Directly manipulating views

-Data binding is awesome and all, but you may run into a case where you simply need to manipulate the views directly.
-You can do this without throwing away the whole of databinding by subclassing an exisiting `BindingCollectionAdapter`.
-You can then bind `adapter` in your layout to your subclass's class name to have it use that instead.
-Instead of overriding the nomral adapter methods, you should override `onCreateBinding()` or `onBindBinding()` and call `super` allowing you to run code before and after those events and get access to the item view's binding.
+Data binding is awesome and all, but you may run into a case where you simply need to manipulate the
+views directly.
+You can do this without throwing away the whole of databinding by subclassing an
+existing `BindingCollectionAdapter`.
+You can then bind `adapter` in your layout to your subclass's
+class name to have it use that instead.
+Instead of overriding the normal adapter methods, you should
+override `onCreateBinding()` or `onBindBinding()` and call `super` allowing you to run code before
+and after those events and get access to the item view's binding.

 ```java
 public class MyRecyclerViewAdapter<T> extends BindingRecyclerViewAdapter<T> {